Parliamentary researcher ‘who spied for China’ is arrested

 Two men have been arrested under the Official Secrets Act amid allegations that a parliamentary researcher spied for China.

-The researcher is understood to have had links to several senior Tory MPs, including security minister Tom Tugendhat and foreign affairs committee chairwoman Alicia Kearns.
+The researcher has had links to several senior Tory MPs, including security minister Tom Tugendhat and foreign affairs committee chairwoman Alicia Kearns.

 Officers from the Metropolitan Police’s Counter Terrorism Command, which oversees espionage-related offences, are investigating.